 - You can create a little swing for the fairy using the twine and tying twine to the twigs of wood.

-- Encourage your kid’s imaginative spirit, critical thinking, and creativity to help him come up with new ideas while creating the fairy house.
+- Encourage your child’s imaginative spirit, critical thinking, and creativity to help them come up with new ideas while creating the fairy house.

 Easy House Crafts For Kids